-5.1.7.3 Utilization of vertical atmospheric sounding
+5.2.7.3 Utilization of vertical atmospheric sounding

 The vertical temperature and humidity profiles are essentially used as inputs to the numerical weather prediction (NWP) models, which need to be initialized at least every 6 h.
-Global NWP (worldwide) models are used to produce a 5 to 10 day weather forecast with a geographical resolution of 50 km.
-Also, in increasing numbers, there are regional/local models for a fine mesh prediction (10 km or less) on a short-range basis (6 to 48 h).
+Global NWP (worldwide) models are used to produce a 5 to 10 day weather forecast with a geographical resolution of around 10 km.
+Also, in increasing numbers, there are regional/local models for a fine mesh prediction (few km ) on a short-range basis (6 to 48 h).
 Figure 5-10 shows the global composite of temperature (K) measurements from the AMSU-A passive microwave sensor, containing measurements produced in a time period of about 12 h.
 The observations include emission and reflection from the surface plus emission from oxygen mostly in the first 5 km above the surface (see Fig. 5-9).